 After a quiet January following the holiday season, the marketing calendar kicks off with a bang thanks to Valentine’s Day.
 Businesses can take advantage of this key period to engage their audience.
 The idea is to increase interactions with the brand, particularly through gamification mechanics.

-Contests, for example, encourage users to be creative and allow businesses to create user-generated content (UGC).
+Contests, for example, encourage users to be creative and allow businesses to generate user-generated content (UGC).

 Collect data